Tafluprost, timolol maleate.

 If more than one topical ophthalmic medicinal product is being used, each one should be administered at least 5 minutes apart.

-Patients should be instructed to avoid allowing the container to come into contact with the eye or surrounding structures as this could cause injury to the eye.
+Patients should be instructed to avoid allowing the container to come into contact with the eye or surrounding structures as this could cause injury to the eye (see instructions for use).

 Patients should also be instructed that ocular solutions, if handled improperly, can become contaminated by common bacteria known to cause ocular infections.
 Serious damage to the eye and subsequent loss of vision may result from using contaminated solutions.

-There have been reports of inadvertent overdosage with timolol resulting in systemic effects similar to those seen with systemic beta-adrenergic blocking agents such as dizziness, headache, shortness of breath, bradycardia, bronchospasm, and cardiac arrest (see Adverse Reactions).
+There have been reports of inadvertent overdosage with Timolol resulting in systemic effects similar to those seen with systemic beta-adrenergic blocking agents such as dizziness, headache, shortness of breath, bradycardia, bronchospasm, and cardiac arrest.

 Reactive airway disease including bronchial asthma, or a history of bronchial asthma, severe chronic obstructive pulmonary disease.